kwerle/ruby_language_server/README.md

 * I use [Atom](https://atom.io/) as a client - I'm hoping others work
 * I use OS X - I'm hoping others work

+# Running

+The expectation is that you will be running this using the Atom package ide-ruby.
+In general this expects to be launched like

+`docker run -v PROJECT_ROOT:/project -w /project ruby_language_server`

 # Development

 Clone.
 I love git [HubFlow](https://datasift.github.io/gitflow/).